hjstoff/nodesetexpr-expand/README.md

 Invalid hostlist: r[1-2]n[1-2]-bmc
 $
 ```
 The clustershell nodest utility is the more versatile command of the two.
-It has more
+It has
-capabilities with respect to nodeset handling then I need, but I have used its nodeset
+more capabilities with respect to nodeset handling then I will ever need, but I
-expanding capability quite a lot over the years.
+have productively used its nodeset expanding capability quite a lot over the years.
+Using it as utility on a massive scale, in scripts analyzing and reporting on
+datasets that contained lots of nodeset expressions to expanded, it became
+irritatingly obvious that the programs runtime performance left very much to
+be desired.
+With large datasets, I found that _at least_ 90% of the runtime spent
+was due to using the ```nodeset``` utility for nodeset expression expansion!

+Part of its slowness comes from the fact that using it as a standalone utility
+in a script that is not implemented in ```python3``` implies a ```fork(2)```
+[^FORK] and ```execve(2)``` [^EXECVE] system call for every invocation.
+Further
+contributing to its slowness is that what is loaded by the ```execve(2)```
+a python interpreter,which then subsequently loads a bunch of python modules
+before it eventually starts doing the work that it was called for.

+Writin